Together-Java/ModernJava/src/inner_classes/new_operator.md

 inner class by using `.new` on a variable that holds an instance of the containing class.

-Thats a confusing verbal description, but it kinda makes sense once you see it.
+That's a confusing verbal description, but it kinda makes sense once you see it.

 ```java
 class Car {